 Is there such a thing as a Free Stolen Check?

 Yes.
 IsItNicked.com run a free stolen car check, but be aware of the limitations.

 If you are buying a used car then finding out if it has ever been stolen or not, is a good idea.

 But it’s generally not enough.
 You need to also verify if the vehicle has ever been involved in an accident, been re-sprayed or cut-and-shut, and so on.
 All of these checks are available from us for a per-vehicle price of just £8.99.

 How we can help…

-Here at FreeCarCheck we verify the history of any vehicle, instantly and 24 hours a day.
-All you need to do is enter the vehicle’s registration number (VRM) that you are looking to buy, and we’ll show you everything from its MOT history, right up to if it has even been stolen or written off.
+Here at FreeCarCheck we will verify the history of any UK vehicle instantly – 24 hours a day.
+All you need to do is enter the vehicle’s registration number (VRM) that you are looking to buy, and we’ll show you everything from its MOT history, right up to if it has even been stolen, or written off.